 Cavoodles and other poodle crosses that are not first-generation crosses are also at risk of PRA-PRCD.

 PRA-PRCD is an autosomal recessive disorder.
 Autosomal disorders are equally likely to affect male or female dogs, while "recessive" means that a dog needs to inherit the PRA-PRCD mutation from both its parents to be affected.

 Gene: PRCD (causative).
 Reference: Zangerl et al. (2006)

 n.
 Test developed using manufactured DNA, animal controls.

-PRA-PRCD.
+PRCD.
 Test developed using manufactured DNA, animal cases.